 Online businesses provide incredible opportunities for high income with relatively low capital requirements.
 That is because they are risky compared to many other investments.
 But if you know the basics of website management, understand how to control where traffic is coming from, produce high-quality content and understand how to mitigate the risks, online businesses can provide extremely high returns.

-Once you decide to venture into this fascinating opportunity, here are the following steps:
+Once you decide to venture into this fascinating opportunity, here are the typical next steps: